vladinstein/larsvonlynch/README.md

 ### Notes

 1. The database management system used is PostgreSQL.
-I was useing SQLite at first, but it was impossible to use it with the free Heroku account.
+I was using SQLite at first, but it was impossible to use it with the free Heroku account.
 Another thing I had to change was the library used to interact with the database.
 At first I was using SQLAlchemy Core (with "engine" object and by creating tables manually without using classes for the tables).
 In order to work with Heroku I needed to create classes for the tables and Flask-SQLAlchemy seemed like a best and simplest solution for that.

 2. To get the movies info (release dates in particular) the app sends API requests to **themoviedb.org**.
-Functions *"lookup"* and *"lookup2"* in **helpers.py** are used for that purpose (depending on if the user typed the name of the movie and pressed enter or selected it from the drop-down list).
+Functions *"lookup"* and *"lookup2"* in **helpers.py** are used for that purpose (depending on if the user typed the name of the movie and pressed enter or selected it from the drop-down list). *"lookup1"* function is used to send dynamic API requests to **themoviedb.org** in order to create a dynamic drop-down list of the movies with the names similar to what the user is typing.

 3. Flask-Mail is used to send e-mails.